jonheese/poltergeist/readme.md

 ```

 ### Windows
-NOTE: You will need to install Python and VLC and add both to your `%PATH%` before any of this will work on Windows.
+NOTE: You will need to install Python and add its bin directory to your `%PATH%` before any of this will work on Windows.

 NOTE: You will also need to install the `requests` Python.
 This can usually be done by running
 ```pip.exe install -y requests```